 Hazardous Waste Management provides a full hazardous material disposal service to the McGill community.
-Disposal of waste is free of charge to internal departments, provided the waste is coming from research activities and presented in a proper manner.
+Disposal of waste is free of charge to internal departments, provided the waste is coming from research activities, presented in a proper manner, and not part of a lab decommissioning (see section below for details on decommissioning).

 Due to the nature of these materials, a number of basic requirements are necessary for the HWM to process and dispose of hazardous waste safely and efficiently.
 These apply to virtually all types of hazardous materials.